China cuts medium-term borrowing costs to record low, steps up pandemic battle

-The first phase of the cut came into effect on Wednesday, freeing up around 200 billion yuan ($28.37 billion) of long-term funds, the PBOC said in a statement on Wednesday, although it did not comment on the MLF rate cut.
-MORE EASING EXPECTED
+The first phase of the cut came into effect on Wednesday, freeing up around 200 billion yuan ($28.37 billion) of long-term funds, the PBOC said in its statement, although it did not comment on the MLF rate cut.

 "With external headwinds mounting and domestic demand struggling to fully recover from the COVID-19 outbreak even as most firms have resumed operations, the PBOC appears to be ramping up the pace of monetary easing," Julian Evans-Pritchard, senior China economist at Capital Economics said in a note.
 "But more will be needed to ensure the economy gets back on track," he said, and forecast another 100 basis points of additional rate reductions this year.

-A lower MLF rate should incentivise commercial banks to reduce the lending benchmark, as the medium-term lending cost now serves as a guide for the LPR.
-"We expect an LPR cut, but the magnitude does not necessarily match these 20-basis-point cuts," said Frances Cheung, head of macro strategy in Asia at Westpac in Singapore, predicting a 5-10 basis points cut to the LPR.
+A lower MLF rate should incentivize commercial banks to reduce the lending benchmark, as the medium-term lending cost now serves as a guide for the LPR.
+"We expect an LPR cut, but the magnitude does not necessarily match these 20-basis-point cuts," said Frances Cheung, head of the macro strategy in Asia at Westpac in Singapore, predicting 5-10 basis points cut to the LPR.

 "The problem is not the level of rates at the current juncture," said Alicia Garcia Herrero, Chief Economist Asia Pacific at Natixis in Hong Kong.
 "They need to prod (people) to consume," she said, advocating the expansion of a consumption voucher program already begun at the local level in the city of Hangzhou.